 All of these can contribute to Alzheimer’s!
 Here are seven intriguing insights from the front lines of Alzheimer’s research.

-What’s been discovered: Recently, we explored the emotional impact of hearing you have dementia.
+What’s been discovered: Recently, we explored the emotional impact of hearing three scary words: “You have dementia."
 But what is really happening during the beginning stages of Alzheimer’s disease?
 For the first time, researchers at the University of Eastern Finland have identified a series of changes that occur in the human brain during the initial phases of Alzheimer’s.

 Specifically, researchers found a connection between changes in certain types of brain cells and the accumulation of tau protein.
 Next, researchers will turn their attention to whether these brain changes show up in blood samples or cerebrospinal fluid.
 If they do, this information could be used to identify Alzheimer’s biomarkers.

-The bottom line: This promising breakthrough may create a path for new ways to treat the disease — or even stop it before it develops.
+The bottom line: These promising breakthroughs may create a path for new ways to treat the disease — or even stop it before it develops.

-What’s been discovered: When it comes to developing Alzheimer’s, all brain cells aren’t created equally.
+What’s been discovered: When it comes to developing Alzheimer’s, all brain cells aren’t created alike.
 In fact, one kind of brain cell is more likely to attract abnormal protein.
-These “excitatory neurons” cause tau protein to build up, clog and kill healthy cells.
+These “excitatory neurons” cause tau protein to build up, clog, and kill healthy cells.

 Much of the research on Alzheimer's disease in the past focused on the buildup of amyloid beta proteins in the brain.
 But a team of Ohio State University researchers has set its sights on a protein called tau.

 What’s been discovered: One reason Alzheimer’s research is tricky is that it’s a complex disease with multiple causes.
 The Lancet Neurology journal published new research that demonstrates a relationship between frailty and Alzheimer’s dementia.
 The study recommends that frailty should be a factor for managing the disease.

 The bottom line: These findings could lead to a new set of preventive guidelines designed to delay the symptoms of dementia.

-What’s been discovered: Poor sleep has been linked to Alzheimer’s disease for some time.
+What’s been discovered: Poor sleep and Alzheimer’s disease have been linked for some time.
 Now researchers are waking up to one of the root causes.
 Their discovery?
 Elderly people who experience less deep sleep have higher concentrations of tau brain protein.
 Elevated tau is a common symptom pointing to Alzheimer’s disease.
-It is also associated with cognitive decline and even brain damage.
+It is also associated with cognitive decline, and even brain damage.

 The bottom line: As the connection between sleep and dementia becomes increasingly clear, researchers believe that sleep monitoring might lead to earlier detection of Alzheimer’s.
-Even daytime napping correlates with increased tau levels.
+(Even daytime napping was correlated with increased tau levels.)
 Simply asking, “How much do you nap during the day?” could help medical professionals find patients who might benefit from additional screening.
 There are also many ways to improve senior’s sleep, such as daily exercise and exposure to sunlight.

 What’s been discovered: Researchers now believe that a bacterium that leads to gum disease may also be a contributing factor to Alzheimer’s.
 This means that one of the bacteria responsible for things like tooth loss and a higher risk of cancer could also encourage toxic proteins to build up in the brain.
-This accumulation of abnormal proteins is a leading suspect in the development of Alzheimer’s.
+(As covered above, the accumulation of abnormal proteins is a leading suspect in the development of Alzheimer’s.)

 What’s been discovered: It’s old news that regular exercise can help us feel better and live longer.
 But can regular exercise protect us against Alzheimer’s?
 A new study maintains that exercise can shield us from cognitive decline.
-Equally important, the study reveals precisely how this occurs.
+Equally important, it reveals precisely how this occurs.

-Research shared by Medical News Today in 2018 showed that half a year of regular exercise has the potential to “actually reverse the symptoms of mild cognitive impairment.”
-Now researchers from around the world are racing to explore the biological reasons that support this connection.
+A study shared by Medical News Today in 2018 showed that half a year of regular exercise has the potential to “actually reverse the symptoms of mild cognitive impairment.”
+Now, researchers from around the world are racing to explore the biological reasons that support this connection.

 Their findings were published in the journal, Nature Medicine.
-Research hints that a protein and hormone released during exercise might explain the slowing cognitive impairment that accompanies Alzheimer’s related diseases.
+Research hints that a protein and hormone released during exercise might explain the slowing cognitive impairment that typically accompanies Alzheimer’s related diseases.
 In the study, scientists found that Alzheimer’s disease interferes with these normal hormonal signals.